Mulan Controversy: What’s Up With That?

-Even before its release, there have been two main stories circulating about Mulan.
+Even before its release, there have been two main stories circulating about the live-action Mulan (read our review here).
 One is the difficulty of its release during the coronavirus pandemic.
 The other is about the controversy surrounding Mulan.
 But what’s so controversial about this movie anyway?
 Let’s get to the bottom of it.

 image via Disney